-- 7.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company incorporated in England and Wales on 8 February 2018 with company number 11194605. - 7.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 7.3 The Depositary's head office and registered office is at 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2N 5LR.
-The address of its office which handles matters relating to the Company is set out in Appendix 7.

-- 7.4 The principal business activity of the Depositary is the provision of trustee and depositary services. - 7.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as a Depositary of a UK UCITS and/ or a UKAIF.
+- 7.1 The Depositary of the Company is NatWest Trustee and Depositary Services Limited, a private limited company registered in England and Wales with company number 11194605. - 7.2 The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland. - 7.3 The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
+The Depositary's head office address is 440 Strand, London WC2R 0QS.
+The address of its office which handles matters relating to the Company is set out in Appendix 6. - 7.4 The Depositary's principal activity is the provision of trustee and depositary services. - 7.5 The Depositary is established in the UK and is authorised and regulated by the FCA to act as depositary of a UK UCITS or a UKAIF.